-- In a Small Mixing bowl, combine flour, baking powder, and salt mixing well with a hand mixer.
+- In a small mixing bowl, combine flour, baking powder, and salt, mixing well.

 - Add the melted ingredients from the skillet along with an egg and continue mixing until well combined.
 Don't over mix.

-- Add in white chocolate chips and give a quick swirl.
+- Add in white chocolate chips and give it a quick swirl.